A. Development History

 button.
 Suppose this site is actually at 14thSt and Constitution Ave NW

-in Washington DC, when AIMS appears, enter the text "14thSt and
+in Washington DC, when AIMS-Safety Analyst appears, enter the text "14thSt and

 Constitution Ave NW Washington DC", then click Plot Collision Diagram

-button, AIMS will plot the collision diagrams in Google Earth, at the
+button, it will plot the collision diagrams in Google Earth, at the

 specified location, as shown in Figure D-1 (assuming you have installed